DIPlib/diplib/doc/src/DIPimage/02_installation.md

 \subsection sec_dum_installing_linux_bindist Installation from binary distribution

-!!! par "Not yet available"
+!!! note "Not yet available"
     This will probably be a tar ball.

 \subsection sec_dum_installing_linux_source Installation from source